CambridgeEngineering/PartIB-Computing-Device-Programming/tutorial.rst

 The debugging section will make sure you are familiar with what happens when you make errors.
-It is quite difficult to understand what problems you have when you don't have a screen to tell what the problem is.
+It is quite difficult to understand what problems you have when you don't have a screen to report messages - but there are techniques available.

 Many people find it useful to pass text to the computer connected to the board for debugging purpose.
 While the corresponding microcontroller code is easy, it is more difficult to configure your computer to get it to work.
-See if you can make it work, but don't panic if you can't!
+Give a try, but don't panic if you can't!